 You can view your data directly, or it can be exported in a standard .csv or .xml format for use in any hydrologic software for further analysis and interpretation.

 When analyzing barometric data it is important to keep in mind that storm events commonly reduce total atmospheric pressure by about 1.7% from pre-existing high pressure conditions.
-1.7% converts to approximately 0.6 ft or 0.2 m of water level equivalent barometric fluctuation.
+1.7% converts to approximately 0.2 m or 0.6 ft of water level equivalent barometric fluctuation, see graphic below.